SEARCH MIT MANAGEMENT

 Sending Scores.
 Your scores must be sent directly to us by GMAC (GMAT scores) and ETS (GRE scores) using the appropriate code for the MIT Sloan Fellows Program.
 The GMAT code is X5X-QS-73 and the GRE code is 3536.
-We will accept only scores from tests taken after January 1, 2010.
+We will accept only scores from tests taken within the past 5 years.
 Visit the GMAT website or the GRE website to schedule your test.

 Waivers.
-You may request a waiver if you have taken multiple university-level quantitative courses in advanced math, statistics, microeconomics, accounting, or finance and received a grade “B” or better.
+You may request a waiver if you have taken a minimum of three (3) university-level quantitative courses in microeconomics, accounting, finance, or advanced math such as calculus, statistics, etc. and received a grade “B” or better.
 Your college transcripts must verify your grades.
 We recommend having transcripts translated into English and US grade equivalents from an organization such as World Education Services.

 If you are requesting a waiver, we recommend you submit your application early so you still will have time to take the GMAT or GRE exam if your coursework does not satisfy the waiver requirements.
 To determine if you are eligible for a waiver before you start your application, complete a waiver form and upload your transcripts.

 Your application to the MIT Sloan Fellows Program must include a $250 application fee,

 payable online by credit card.
 You will be prompted for payment

 members of the U.S. Armed Forces and to applicants who re-apply within one calendar year.
 If you